Climate Conversations

 Rising Waters is a participatory art project by Susan Israel (Climate Creatives based in Brookline, Massachusetts) that marks future flood levels due to sea level rise and storms from climate change.
 The installations translate complex data into simple visuals that people can immediately understand and relate to viscerally, helping them visualize what is at risk.
 Susan began Rising Waters in 2013 to educate people about climate impacts and empower them to act.
 Partnering with organizations, schools, and communities, Rising Waters has been installed over 40 times in the US, Panama, and Hong Kong, including in 16 Broward County Schools.
 Photographic exhibitions have been shown at the World Trade Organization, United Nations, BioMuseo in Panama, and EarthDay Texas.

-The Climate Creatives team determines local flood levels, and provides the materials to assemble 300 fish flags and install them.
-On the day of the installation, everyone is introduced to the project and local flood issues.
-The groups gather around tables where they cut beautifully printed fish from large sheets and attach them to the corresponding marking flag.
-The guided conversation continues, focusing on actions people can take to mitigate or prepare for climate change.
-Each person writes a climate commitment (action) on their flag.
-When completed, the group “plants” the flags in the ground in lines that show where future water levels will be.
+The Climate Creatives team determined local flood levels, and provided the materials to assemble 300 fish flags and install them.
+On the day of the installation, everyone was introduced to the project and local flood issues.
+The groups gathered around tables where they cut beautifully printed fish from large sheets and attached them to the corresponding marking flag.
+The guided conversation continued, focusing on actions people can take to mitigate or prepare for climate change.
+Each person wrote a climate commitment (action) on their flag.
+When completed, the flags were planted in the ground in lines showing where future water levels will be.

 Climate Conversations Programs & Events